hieuminh65/api4all/README.md

 - **Comparison**: Compare the cost and performance of different providers and models.
 - **Log**: Log the response and cost of the request in a log file.
 - **Providers**: Support for all of providers both open-source and closed-source.
+- **Result**: See the actual time taken by the request, especially when you dont't trust the benchmark.

 ## Installation
 1. Install the package